 Some reviewers don’t like that the hardware mounting is plastic, but many praise the gate’s durability.

 Best budget-friendly baby gates

-Many of us remember growing up with those classic wooden style baby gates.
+Many of us remember growing up with those classic, wooden-style baby gates.
 This budget gate channels a bit of nostalgia while also offering an easy-to-open push latch feature.
-It promises not to mar surfaces with the pressure-mounted rubber bumpers and fits door frames and halls from 36 to 42 inches wide.
+It promises not to mar surfaces with pressure-mounted rubber bumpers and fits door frames and halls from 36 to 42 in. wide.

 Some parents dislike the fact that it’s challenging to securely lock this gate into place.